Easy Vegan Cashew Cream Cheese

 To make this recipe, you’ll need either a high-power blender (I love my Vitamix) or a food processor.

-Begin by soaking the raw cashews in hot water for at least 30-minutes to 1-hour.
+STEP #1: Begin by soaking the raw cashews in hot water for at least 30 minutes to 1 hour.
 Don’t skip this part just because you have a high-power blender that can handle the nuts.
-My Vitamix can blend up raw cashews without a problem and do it often, but soaking is necessary for getting the right creamy texture for this recipe.
+My Vitamix 5200 Series can blend up raw cashews without a problem, but soaking is necessary for getting the right creamy texture for this recipe.

 Add all of the other ingredients and blend until nice and smooth.
-Because it’s such a small amount, at approximately 2-cups, you’ll likely need to stop and scrape down the sides as needed to keep in processing smoothly.
+Because it’s such a small amount, at approximately 2 cups, you’ll likely need to stop and scrape down the sides as needed to keep it processing smoothly.
 If needed, add a tablespoon of your favorite plant milk to make the blades spin.

-Use it immediately or chill in the refrigerator.
+STEP #3: Use it immediately to smear on our oil-free whole wheat bagels or chill in the refrigerator.
 It will firm up even more after chilling.

 Serving suggestions and tips

-• Q: Do I have to use tofu?
 No. The tofu can be left out, but I do feel like it adds a lot to the texture.
-The rest of the tofu block can be used to make Mayo, Sour Cream, or even Chocolate Mousse.
+The rest of the tofu block can be used to make homemade vegan mayo, Tofu Sour Cream, or even Dairy-Free Chocolate Mousse.
 If you don’t use it, add a tablespoon or 2 of plant milk.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!